Table of Contents[Hide][Show]

 The important take-home is they contain substances that help regulate our immune system, fight infection, and make us smart.

 Cofactors.
-What if I need helpers to make these nut/seed oils the most effective?
+What if I need helpers to make these cold-pressed oils most effective?

 Cofactors are helpers needed for a proper biochemical process to happen.
 Being able to absorb fatty acids for example.
 If you are having difficulty digesting fats you may want to try one or more of the following: